-It cannot be overstated how important the numbers on your glucose monitoring screen are.
+It can’t be overstated how important your glucose readings are to your health.
 These numbers represent your current state of diabetes so you can understand the short-term and long-term impact of your condition.
-The possibility of controlling your blood sugar, avoiding diabetic complication and reducing medication all hinge on the numbers from your glucometer.
+The possibility of controlling your blood sugar, avoiding complications and reducing medication all hinge on the numbers from your glucose meter.

 Crunching the Numbers

 Depending on the time of your glucose test, the normal range also varies.
 There are two recommended times to check blood glucose—that’s fasting early in the morning, just before breakfast, and postprandial, or about two hours after a meal.